 So take that first step.
 Pick up the phone and call a UFCW Local 1400 Union Representative at 1.855.UFCW.YES and let us help you make your workplace a better place to be!

 Section 6-4(1) of The Saskatchewan Employment Act states: “Employees have the right to organize in and to form, join or assist unions and to engage in collective bargaining through a union of their own choosing.”
 This means that you and your co-workers have the legal right to organize.

 The first step to your workplace becoming organized is to contact the UFCW Local 1400 office and ask to speak to a union organizer.
 All calls to the the UFCW Local 1400 office or a union organizer are confidential.
 We are bound by law not to divulge any information you give us.

 For your workplace to become organized, 45% or more of the employees must sign union cards.
 Signing a union card is confidential.
 The only people who know that you signed a union card are the people who directly witnessed you signing it and the impartial Saskatchewan Labour Relations Board, who will verify the cards against a list of employees provided by your employer once an Application for Certification has been made.
 Your Employer will not know who has signed a union card.

-If over 45% of eligible workers have signed union membership cards, the Labour Relations Board will conduct a government supervised vote in your workplace.
-The vote will be conducted by secret ballet.
+If over 45% of eligible workers have signed union membership cards, the Labour Relations Board will conduct a government-supervised vote in your workplace.
+The vote will be conducted by secret ballot.
 To form a union, a majority (50% +1) of the employees must cast ballots, and of those ballots cast, a majority (50% +1) must be in favour of the union.